winglang/wing/docs/05-rfcs/process.md

 ---
 title: RFC Process
-description: How to create a ship a "Request For Comment"
+description: How to create and ship a "Request For Comments"
 ---

 # RFC Process